 Ownership of home property

-If the person owns their own home, the delegate should consider the following issues when assessing the person's need for financial assistance:
+If the person owns their own home, the decision maker should consider the following issues when assessing the person's need for financial assistance:

 • What is the present value of the home property?